PackageFlipper/notNotOdd/Readme.md

 - CEO: deastl
 - CTO: The Primagen
 - CFO: lvcky-gg
-- Senior Vice President of sales: lscproule
+- Vice President to the Vice President: lsproule